megha07d/Alzheimers-dementia-recognition-through-spontaneous-speech/README.md

     * Noise removal - used Python library "noisereduce" to remove stationary and non-stationary noises
 * Length of each interview varies with subject - To overcome this issue, each interview is split using window size of 20 sec and labelled carefully
 ### 4. Data Preparation
+* Acoustic features are used to classify subjects for AD (Alzheimers dementia)
+* Cepstral coefficients MFCC, GFCC , CQCC are extracted from each 20sec-audio sample
+* MFCC - Mel-frequency cepstral coefficients, GFCC - Gammatone Frequency Cepstral Coefficients , CQCC - Constant-Q Cepstral Coefficients
+* AD effects language and speech abilities of patient - pateient tends to hum,take time, forget the sequence of words while talking. to capture these features temporally
+> Delta-MFCC, Double-Delta-MFCC features are extracted
+>
 7. Deep Learning Model
 8. Model Architecture Design
 9. Model Compilation and Training